 Taking a Taxi in Barcelona

 - On many popular or touristic places there are taxis waiting in line, such as Plaza Cataluña, Sagrada Familia or the airport.
-If there’s a shortage of taxis, respect the line always.

 - Other scams include the taxi driver demanding the passengers to pay each one the amount of the final rate.
 Don’t comply to this!
 You can always make a formal complaint and ask for the license number and registration plate.
 Feel free to call the police if necessary.